1 year, 2 months ago CoriModerator

 This is really holding me back.
 I don’t want to post while my website looks like it’s been hit by a theme tornado.

 If you can help me fix this, fantastic.
-Otherwise, that self hosted blogger site I dumped, while ugly, was a lot cleaner when you change themes.10 months, 2 weeks ago chuff625Participant
+Otherwise, that self hosted blogger site I dumped, while ugly, was a lot cleaner when you change themes.1 year, 1 month ago chuff625Participant

 New here and somewhat still novice with WordPress.
 I recently decided to start a freelance web design/ admin job on the side and build out websites for clients.